top of page

 Publications

-Awakening Latent Human Capital: the Opening-up and Entrepreneurship in 19th-century China (joint with DUAN Li) Conditionally accepted by Journal of Development Economics
+Awakening Latent Human Capital: the Economic Opening-up and Entrepreneurship in 19th-century China (joint with DUAN Li) Journal of Development Economics, 2026, 176:103659

 From Powerholders to Stakeholders: State-Building with Elite Compensation in Early Medieval China (joint with Joy Chen and Erik Wang) American Journal of Political Science, 2025, 69(2): 607-623.